avaneev/prvhash/README.md

 this leads to conclusion that some very complex "cellular automata" is working behind the scenes, further strengthening a "presence of intelligence" notion.

+It is also worth noting that with odd `PH_HASH_COUNT` values, PRVHASH-1 initially produces Rule 153 image with a "boundary condition" applied.
+At the same time, the function has no such additional logic since the visible scanline is 1 pixel longer than the `PH_HASH_COUNT` value, meaning this implicit "boundary condition" is not synchronized with the moment the `HashPos` resets to 0.
+This fact tells that the "boundary condition" logic "happens" beyond the common math.

 Here is an example image with `PH_HASH_COUNT=342`, converted to PNG:

 <img src="img/proof_math_is_engineered_tree342.png" width="686">